enhance-dev/enhance.dev/app/docs/md/conventions/components.md

 <doc-callout level="info" mark="ℹ️">

-At this point, you may wonder why doesn't Enhance automatically make all components available to the browser at run-time?
-We've debated this internally and decided that what is best for users is for you to have complete control over which components are available on every page.
-This way, you can customize each route with a `script` tag that only includes the required components on that page.
+You may wonder why Enhance doesn’t automatically make all components available to the browser at run-time.
+This is because we believe application authors should have complete control over which components are available on every page.
+This way, you can customize each route with a `script` tag that only includes the components required by an individual page.
 This reduces the amount of JavaScript needed for each route.

 </doc-callout>